 Creating and Photographing Shaped Bokeh for the Holidays: Hanukkah, Christmas and more…

 No photoshop is required to create the unique shapes because this is all camera work.
-But of course you can make your lights more colorful using Photoshop actions like Fingerpaint from the Quickie Collection.
+But of course you can make your lights more colorful using Photoshop actions from MCP.

 Step 1: First I need to create a homemade lens hood with the Star of David cut out of it.
 For this we need some black construction paper, scissors, and tape.

 The resulting image will be best with your widest aperture lens, so choose that lens for this step.
 I will be using my 85mm 1.8 for this project.
 Trace the lens cap of that lens.